Last updated on May 11, 2026

 I don’t really make or communicate with memes that much, but I know it’s fairly surface level to invoke Vince McMahon’s mounting excitement when counting the keywords on new creatures as they’re spoiled.
 “It has flying?
 And deathtouch??
 And ward 3?!”
 You get the picture.

-Concerted Effort was the card that introduced me to the concept of keyword soup, and it’ll always be the card I think of first.
+Concerted Effort was the card that introduced me to the concept of keyword soup, and it’ll always be the one I think of first.
 But which Magic creatures lend themselves to being used in a keyword soup strategy?
 Which cards can you use to spread multiple keywords around your side of the board, and which commanders lend themselves to this kind of build?

 Let’s break out some pots and see what we can toss into the broth!